swak/8th-ndn-hackathon.github.io/hacks.md

 **Tasks**

-- CS hit/miss counters: Publish a status dataset at /localhost/nfd/cs/info, providing CS hit/miss counters.
-Implement nfdc cs info command to show these counters.
+- CS hit/miss counters: Publish a status dataset at `/localhost/nfd/cs/info`, providing CS hit/miss counters.
+Implement `nfdc cs info` command to show these counters.
-- CS enumeration: Provide a CS enumeration operation at /localhost/nfd/cs/query/PREFIX (where PREFIX is encoded as a name nested in one component), listing the first 256 Data names (no implicit digest) under the specified prefix.
-Implement nfdc cs list prefix PREFIX command to execute the query.
+- CS enumeration: Provide a CS enumeration operation at `/localhost/nfd/cs/query/PREFIX` (where `PREFIX` is encoded as a name nested in one component), listing the first 256 Data names (no implicit digest) under the specified prefix.
+Implement `nfdc cs list prefix PREFIX` command to execute the query.
-- CS erase entry: command Add a control command at /localhost/nfd/cs/erase, that erases CS entries under a name prefix specified in the parameters, limited to the first 256 entries.
-Implement nfdc cs erase PREFIX command to execute the command and show the number of erased entries.
+- CS erase entry command: Add a control command at `/localhost/nfd/cs/erase`, that erases CS entries under a name prefix specified in the parameters, limited to the first 256 entries.
+Implement `nfdc cs erase PREFIX` command to execute the command and show the number of erased entries.

 **Required Knowledge for Participants**